felluminati/PhaserWorkshopLearndot/concepts/010-adding-scenes/000-explanation.md

 ## Background
-Scenes are a logical abstraction that help you break up your game objects and logic into manageable parts.
+Scenes are a logical abstraction that help you break up your game objects and logic into manageable components.
 You can think of a scene as similar to a web page on which you place html elements (analogous to your game objects) and javascript (analagous to your game logic).
 Some example scenes might include: title screen, game over screen, or a specific level of your game.

 In Phaser 3, scenes can also be layered upon one another, allowing you do things like: break up a sidescrolling game level into a non-interactable moving background scene and a foreground scene containing game objects that interact with one another.

-You can always just put everything into one scene, but as you continue to add game objects and logic, you may find your single scene quickly becoming unmanageable.
+You can always just put everything into one scene, but as you continue to add game objects and logic, you may find your single scene quickly becoming a huge mess!

 ## Setting Up the Scene Organization
 The basic directory structure and files are already set up for you.
 You will need to do the following:

-* In index.js, import all your scenes and add them to the game instance.
+* In `index.js`, import all your scenes and add them to the game instance.
 Then start the MainScene
-* In scenes/MainScene.js, start the BgScene and FgScene in parallel
+* In `scenes/MainScene.js`, start the BgScene and FgScene in parallel

 <hint title="index.js solution">
 ```javascript